 - Study Skills: This is a 5 week group focused on building a foundation of study skills for students.
 Topics addressed are time management, previewing material, notetaking from reading or lecture, and study strategies.

-Printable check-off form can be completed and submitted to Guidance.
+Group Permission Form can be completed and submitted to Guidance.